 Our volunteer network is the backbone for Greenpeace direct actions.
 Our volunteer network supports our public outreach work, talks to the public and brings Greenpeace much closer to the people.
-The volunteer unit consists of volunteer coordinators coordinating our local groups in each country.
+The Volunteer Unit consists of volunteer coordinators coordinating our local groups in each country.
 In total, we have about 16 local groups.
-The Covid-19 pandemic forced the Greenpeace volunteer community to explore and greater utilize online platforms for self-organizing, arranging events and recruiting new volunteers.
-In 2021, 155 external or public activities were held online, alongside internal training, meetings and inductions for new volunteers.
+In 2022, 201 external or public activities were held across 35 locations in the Nordic as well as online.
+Alongside these activities, the volunteer unit also conducted internal training, meetings and inductions for new volunteers.